sgoeschl/freemarker-cli/README.md

 ## 4.7 Transform Property Files To CSV

-In this sample we transform property files found in a directory to a CSV file
+In this sample we transform all property files found in a directory (recursive search using include pattern) to a CSV file

 ```text
 > groovy freemarker-cli.groovy -i **/*.properties -t templates/properties/csv/locker-test-users.ftl site/sample/properties